ancandi/YouTube-Mobile-URL-Shield-AB/README.md

 <br>

-## 📱 Why do I have to tap to unmute?
+## 📱 Why the Manual Unmute?
-This is a security feature of your mobile browser (Chrome/Safari), not a bug in the script.
-Mobile browsers block audio from playing automatically after a page reloads to prevent "loud" surprises.
-Since URL Shield reloads the page to skip the interruption, it triggers this protection.
+Modern mobile browsers (Chrome/Safari) enforce a Strict Gesture Requirement.
+Audio cannot play automatically after a page state reset without a physical user interaction.

-To make this seamless, we provided a "Tap to Unmute" zone at the bottom of the screen.
-You may need to repeat this over several videos because of how fragile the video player works during YouTube monetization.
+URL Shield AB+ provides an optimized "Tap Zone" to satisfy this security handshake instantly, ensuring your autoplay continues without a permanent mute.
+You may need to repeat this over several videos to maintain video player functionality after YouTube monetization.

 ## This project is a work in progress.
 If you have ideas for better data blockade, or want UI improvements like customizing and bringing the tap to unmute to any playing video, I’d love for you to contribute in any way.
 Please reach out by opening a new issue!